Provision Ministry Inc

 Thomas (Tom) Slicklen - President & Founder

-Mr. Slicklen leads Provision Ministry's mission to uplift those in need by providing basic essentials that instill a sense of hope and dignity.
+Mr. Slicklen leads Provision Ministry's mission to uplift those in need by providing basic essentials that instil a sense of hope and dignity.
 His vision focuses on connecting corporations, foundations, churches, and individuals with community needs.

 - Donor relations